 We have all seen the old steel casement windows.
-The ones where we crank the handle, and the window open outwards.
+The ones where we crank the handle and the window open outwards.
 These steel casement windows are hard to replace.
-Homeowners all around the world get into trouble when their steel casement windows get damaged, and needs to be replaced.
+Homeowners worldwide get into trouble when their steel casement windows get damaged and need to be replaced.
 In this article, we will see how to replace these steel casement windows.

-The first thing that you need to do in order to change your window is buy a replacement window.
-Since, you can’t remove the old window without having a new one in its place, the first thing that you need to do if you have decided on replacing the window is to buy a new one.
-Let for instance, you have bought a single casement window with no fixed panels.
-Crank the old window open from the inside, and you can see metal lips, extending half inch from the dry wall on all four sides.
-The part of the frame which consists of the metal lips, generally stays in place, and therefore the new window needs to be fitted keeping in reference this frame.
-It is very important that you measure the actual length and breadth of the window needed.
+The first thing you need to do to change your window is bought a replacement window.
+Since you can’t remove the old window without having a new one in its place, the first thing you need to do if you decide to replace the window is to buy a new one.
+Let, for instance, you have bought a single casement window with no fixed panels.
+Crank the old window open from the inside, and you can see metal lips extending half-inch from the drywall on all four sides.
+The part of the frame, which consists of the metal lips, generally stays in place, and therefore the new window needs to be fitted, keeping about this frame.
+You must measure the actual length and breadth of the window needed.
 The new window you buy will fit inside the lips.
-Therefore, to measure the length and breadth of the window needed, we need to measure lip to lip, and then leave out a quarter of an inch from the total.
+Therefore, to measure the length and breadth of the window needed, we need to measure lip to lip and then leave out a quarter of an inch from the total.
 Do the same for the height.
-For instance, you measured thirty-five and three eighth of an inch more, the resultant measurement would be thirty-five and one eighth of an inch.
-So, every time you want to measure a steel window, you have to deduct one fourth of the total measurement and then order a new window with the modified measurement.
-If you live out in Western America, you might find something known as a retrofit frame, which fits pretty good in the steel casements.
-Buying those will give you an advantage that you do not have to trim the sides of the frame to fit the window.
-But, if you buy a replacement style frame, then you need to trim the sides after you fit the window.
+For instance, you measured thirty-five and three-eighth of an inch more; the resultant measurement would be thirty-five and one-eighth of an inch.
+So, every time you want to measure a steel window, you have to deduct one-fourth of the total measurement and then order a new window with the modified measurement.
+If you live out in Western America, you might find something known as a retrofit frame, which fits pretty well in the .
+Buying those will give you the advantage that you do not have to trim the sides of the frame to fit the window.
+But, if you buy a replacement style frame, you need to trim the sides after you fit the window.

 RELATED ARTICLES :

-- Essential features which makes real estate investment profitable
+- Essential features which make real estate investment profitable

 - Three Reasons for Hiring Roofing Contractors